Growing Peppers Indoors – Year Round Pepper Harvests

 • Label seed trays.
 Organization is key!
 It is too easy to lose track of which plant is which if you aren’t careful.
 We label our trays with tape and sharpie.

 • Pre-moisten soil.
-We use a seed starter mix (no nutrients) for germination, but this isn’t required.
+We use a seed starter mix for germination, but this isn’t required.
 Pre-moisten your soil with water and mix it thoroughly.
 The soil should be moist, but shouldn’t drip much water when squeezed.

 • Fill containers with soil.
 Add the moist soil to your seed cells or small pots.
 The soil should be lightly compacted, just until you feel some resistance.